aurimas-darguzis/testing/README.md

 Functional Tests - Testing a scenario on the product itself (on the browser, for example) regardless the internal structure to ensure expected behavior.

+## Test Tools Types

+It is common to usd a combination of tools to get what you need.

+Provide a test environemnt - Mocha, Jasmine, Jest, Karma

+Provide a testing structure - Mocha, Jasmine, Jest, Cucumber

+Provide an asserions functions - Chai, Jasmine, Jest, Unexpected

+Generate, display, and watch test results - Mocha, Jasmine, Jest, Karma

+Generate and compare snapshots of component and data structures to make sure changes from previous runs are inteded - Jest, Ava

+Provide mocks, spies, and stubs - Sinon, Jasmine, enzyme, Jest, testdouble

+Generate code coverage reports - Istanbul, Jest

+Provide a browser or browser-liek environment with a control on their scenarios execution - Protractor, Nightwatch, Phantom, Casper

+### More info:
 more info here: https://medium.com/powtoon-engineering/a-complete-guide-to-testing-javascript-in-2017-a217b4cd5a2a